Zachary-W-1228/CAP4730_Final_Wang_Nguyen/README.md

 # CAP4730_Final_Wang_Nguyen
+Goal: The goal of this project is to create a first-person flight shooting game.
+Similar to Star Fox but first-person.
+The player will be able to shoot generated enemies using the cursor.

 Compiling Instructions:
 1. Go to the source code project solution and open with VS2019.
 3. Go to project solution properties.